 Japanese Woodblock Prints Defined

-Japanese woodblock prints are made by carving a design on a block or series of blocks of wood.
+Japanese woodblock prints are made by carving a design on a block or series of wood blocks.
 The carved wood is then used to print the design onto paper.

-As the woodblock is carved, Japanese artists can print multiple prints or even books using the woodblock printing system.
-This is why, even today, you can find multiple print copies for the same Japanese woodblock print design.
+As the woodblock is carved, Japanese artists can print multiple prints or books using the woodblock printing system.
+This is why, even today, you can find multiple print copies of the same Japanese woodblock print design.

 For a one-color print, the artists only needed one carved woodblock.
-But for additional colors, they would need to have several carved woodblocks for one print.
-The Japanese artists were able to layer the woodblock prints with multiple colors with great precision.
+But they would need several carved woodblocks for additional colors for one print.
+The Japanese artists could layer the woodblock prints with multiple colors with great precision.

-Japanese woodblock artists became very sophisticated with how they have been able to use color layers.
-When you see many of these woodblock prints, you can see how sophisticated these Japanese artists were in using multiply colors in their designs.
+Japanese woodblock artists became very sophisticated in how they were able to use color layers.
+When you see many of these woodblock prints, you can see how sophisticated these Japanese artists used multiple colors in their designs.

-This short video from the Utah Museum of Fine Art shows the woodblock process from carving the woodblock to printing the prints.
-There are wood blocks for each color used; each color must be aligned for the desired design and effect.
+This short video from the Utah Museum of Fine Art shows the woodblock process, from carving the woodblock to printing the prints.
+Wood blocks are used for each color; each color must be aligned for the desired design and effect.
 This kind of carving and woodblock printing takes tremendous skill.

 Japanese Woodblock Prints History